mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Also, in 2021, I said I'd write a book, and I still want to write it.

-### Goal 3
+### Write software for ten working hours per week

+Writing code is still one of my favorite ways to spend time.
+For the past few years of TinyPilot, I've enjoyed coding, but it's never been a sensible way to spend my limited working hours.
+With a team of six people, several critical vendors, and many moving pieces, the most pressing parts of TinyPilot have always been management.

+I hope that by outsourcing and delegating more of TinyPilot's operational side, I can free up enough of my time that coding is, if not the optimal use of my time, at least a positive use of my time.

 ## Do I still love it?

 Every year, when I write these blog posts, I ask myself whether I still love what I'm doing.

+2022 was the roughest year I've had running my own business.
+I still preferred it to working for an employer, but it was stressful adjusting to a lot of TinyPilot's growth.

+2023 was a restructuring year.
+I deliberately shifted focus away from sales growth, product redesigns, and new features so that TinyPilot could focus on the long-term.
+So, in that way, 2023 was a major improvement over 2022.
+Still, I find myself having a hard time getting excited about it.

+So, I'll say that 2023 was fine.
+I enjoyed lots of it, I didn't _love_ it.
+It's kind of hard to love.
+I spent a lot of time designing new processes.
+I think I'm good at it, but it's not something I love doing.

+It's interesting being a bootstrapped founder after a year of tech layoffs.
+When I quit my job, my safety net was to just go get another big tech job.
+And now it's seeming like my safety net is gone.

+But I'm grateful that for the past six years, I've been practicing how to make money without an employer.
+And so at this point, I feel like what I'm doing now maybe is the safer choice.

 I always felt like, "Worse comes to worst, I just go back to working at a big tech company."
 But now I feel grateful that I'm more protected from layoffs and I've spent the last six years building skills around making money without an employer.

-I still prefer working for myself to having an employer.
-I still feel grateful for the freedom to have my own company.
-And I still want to do it forever.

 ---